GlacierMIP/GlacierMIP3/README_data.md

 - > used in most figures and analysis

 `climate_input_data/temp_ch_ipcc_ar6_isimip3b_glacier_regionally.csv`: all regions
+- Attention: here we assume regionally equally +0.69°C of warming between 1850 and 1986 to 2005.
+For the warming ratio computation that is shown in e.g. Fig. 2 or Fig. 4, we substract the 0.69°C again to instead just show the regional warming ratio to the actual regional 1986 to 2005 estimates.
 - > used e.g. for Supplementary Fig. 1, Fig. 2,